9christine/23andMeNeanderthal/README.md

 ## Performance
-Demo currently downloads a limited amount of data from the 23andMe API to reduce run-time.
+App currently downloads a limited amount of data from the 23andMe API to reduce run-time.
 Adjust LIMIT (currently 5000) in manage.py to control number of records retrieved.

 ## Future development